So you aim a foregone conclusion,

 blinking at the the glass towers of Polanco,

 scramble through traffic

-fleeing the advance of distant lightning.
+fleeing chain link curtains of lightning.

 The obedient and faithful,

 We toss pail after pail